-Glossy, polished hair was seen backstage at a number of shows this season.
+Glossy, polished hair was seen backstage at several shows this season.
 Whether you keep it super straight like the girls at LaQuan Smith or embrace a bend or wave as seen at Jeremy Scott, frizz-free perfectly polished hair is officially in.

 The new ghd Platinum+ Straighteners were spotted backstage at hundreds of shows this season.
-They feature brand-new predictive technology to ensure the optimum styling temperature at all times, thus promising 20% more shine.
+They feature brand-new predictive technology to ensure the optimum styling temperature at all times, thus promising 20 percent more shine.
 We're using ours already.

 The new shadow hue for spring?
 A peachy-pink tone like that seen at Genny.
 Sure, this is a spring-esque look, but we love it so much we'll be wearing it all through autumn too.
 Tie the look in with the rest of your face by using your blusher on your eyes.
 Gorgeous.

 The beauty look at Chanel based around glowing skin and tousled beachy hair.
 But the thing we love most about the look has to be the models' neon coral lipstick.
 Lucia Pica layered Chanel Rouge Allure Velvet in Infra Rose three times over blotting powder to create the matte finish.
 The shade in question isn't available yet (meaning we'll have to save this one for spring) but we're 99 percent certain it's going to be the lipstick of the season.